As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Can a dog’s nose turn white due to old age?

 In a similar way that hair loses pigment with age and turns grey or white, the skin on a dog’s nose may do the same.
-This type of whitening won’t have any irritation or discomfort.
+This type of whitening won’t cause any irritation or discomfort.

 How can I protect my dog’s nose from sunburn?

 The lighter skin on a dog’s nose can be more prone to sunburn, so protecting it from the sun is a must.
-Try to keep your dog out of the direct sun, especially during the hottest parts of the day and use a dog-safe sunscreen.
+Try to keep your dog out of the direct sun, especially during the hottest parts of the day, and use a dog-safe sunscreen.

 Is depigmentation in dogs reversible?

-Often when a dog’s skin loses pigmentation, it’s permanent.
+Often, when a dog’s skin loses pigmentation, it’s permanent.
 However, in cases of snow nose, the skin will normally change color with the seasons.

 Author